FAQ

 • A memory for src/components/** applies only under src/components/

-• More specific scopes take precedence when multiple memories match
+• More specific scopes rank higher when multiple memories match

 monorepo/